Why single sign-on is essential to business security

 Benefits of single sign-on

-Without SSO, authentication is conducted by each website or application separately.
+Without SSO, each website or application must authenticate users separately.
 To do this, the site must maintain its own private database of user credentials.

-That’s where the benefits of SSO come in.
+That’s where the benefits of single sign-on come in.
 SSO helps enterprises with the following:

 Reduce help desk requests and lower IT costs

-Gartner estimates that up to 50% of all help desk tickets are related to password resets.
+It is estimated that 20% to 50% of all help desk tickets are related to password resets.
 That’s a lot of time your IT organization could invest in other projects and priorities.
 And when each password reset costs organizations an average of $70, you’re looking at a high price tag.

 SSO largely eliminates these issues.
 When users only have one set of credentials to remember, they are less likely to forget them—and therefore, less likely to call on IT for help.